mxhofer/OrgSim-RL/readme.md

 # Usage
 ## Fork repo

-Create your own copy of the repository to freely experiment with OrgSim-RLRL.
+Create your own copy of the repository to freely experiment with OrgSim-RL.

 ## Install dependencies